Mintbase/Grants-Program/applications/DNFT.md

 ## Future Plans
 * We will improve storage mechanism.
-* We will integrate Cross-chain mechanism, we're ready to become a parachain of Polkadot.
+* We will integrate Cross-chain mechanism, we're ready to become a parachain of Mintbase.
 * We will integrate EVM module into DNFT Chain to support Ethereum System.
 * We will implement more type of auctions like lottery auction, social verified auction, etc.